CCrashCup/FoV-Sphere/README.md

 Click Step 7.

 Enter the first Width value from the third import into Step 8.
+Press ENTER.

 Delete the mesh.

-Import the sphere mesh file with the copied calculated FoV value and the second Width with the same Height.
+Import the sphere mesh file with the copied calculated FoV value and the second Width, but with the same Height.

 Click step 9.

 Enter the second Width value from the fourth import into Step 10.
+Press ENTER.

 Click Step 11.